This peppermint mocha recipe is the perfect way to ring in your holiday spirit!

 Add milk and sweetener to taste and serve.

 Homemade Latte Recipes

 - 2 ½ cups boiling water

 - 1 tbsp. dried peppermint leaves

 - 1 tbsp. unsweetened cocoa powder

-- Add honey to taste and serve.
+- Add sweetener and milk to taste and serve.